 The future of a star is determined by its mass.
-The most massive stars have a very violent death, exploding as supernovae and converting consequently in neutron stars, or, in some cases, even in dark holes.
+The most massive stars have a very violent death, exploding as supernovae and converting consequently into neutron stars, or, in some cases, even into dark holes.
 But, however, this isn’t the death that awaits most of the stars.
 The big majority of the stars that exist in our universe will convert into white dwarfs.
 This is the destiny that awaits the Sun.

 More than 70% of the stars that form our universe are red dwarfs, the least massive and luminous stars.
 Following these ones, the most common are the orange and yellow dwarfs.
 These are the three star types that, in the future, will convert into white dwarfs.
 So, in many time, when the production of stars won’t be as frequent as in our days, the immense majority of stars will be white dwarfs.

 When producing energy thanks to nuclear fusion, the stars are able to surpass the gravitational force that tries to collapse them, and they expand at a more or less constant rhythm.
 In the case of yellow dwarfs, the stellar category the Sun belongs to, they expand to the point of reaching a diameter as big as the Earth’s or Mars’ orbit.
 The stars that are in this stellar phase are called red supergiants.